 Nathan Tarcov recently pointed out in these pages that much nonsense has been written about the supposed influence of the late Leo Strauss on American foreign policy.1 This nonsense takes its cue not from Strauss’ own writings, but from the voluminous interpretations of his students—and students of his students—who claim Strauss’ legacy in what has become a secular version of apostolic succession.
 It is therefore a bit curious that no one seems to have wondered about Strauss’ own teachers.
 As it happens, Strauss’ doctoral dissertation adviser and an important early influence on him was one of the greatest philosophers of the 20th century: Ernst Cassirer.

-These and all of Cassirer’s other major works have been translated into English, with the major titles published by Yale, Princeton and the University of Pennsylvania presses.
-In both books Cassirer emphasized individual freedom and a more cosmopolitan view of history over the blind nationalism engulfing wartime Germany.
+Cassirer’s decisive turn from a standard German neo-Kantian philosopher into a universal philosopher of freedom showed itself most vividly in his two wartime works, Kants Leben und Lehre (“Kant’s Life and Thought”) and Freiheit und Form (“Freedom and Form”), both completed in 1916.2 In both books Cassirer emphasized individual freedom and a more cosmopolitan view of history over the blind nationalism engulfing wartime Germany.
 In Kant’s Life and Thought Cassirer asserted that Kant had inspired a virtual “Copernican revolution” in thinking.
 Before Kant, he declared, we assumed that “all our knowledge must conform to objects”; afterwards we realized that “objects must conform to our knowledge.”
 In other words, Kant, the prime mover of the German Enlightenment, radically shifted our focus from looking to the outside world for knowledge that we passively “discovered” to looking into ourselves to uncover how we actively interpret events.
 According to Cassirer, Kant’s revolution in thinking not only applied to abstract matters such as philosophy, mathematics and science, but also to how we understand ourselves and our history:

 Just as full insight into the validity of laws of nature was only attained when we saw that nature as given does not ‘have’ laws, but that the concept of law is what creates and constitutes nature . . . .
 ‘History’ first truly exists where we as contemplators no longer stand in the series of sheer events, but in a series of actions; the idea of an action includes the idea of freedom.